 Scheme administrator(s) will be the key contact for retailers and hospitality businesses, collecting returned cans and empty bottles.
 They will also pay the handling fee and reimburse return points for the deposits they refund.

 Scheme administrator(s) make key decisions on fees, payment terms and collection services and communicate these to producers, retailers and other affected businesses.
-Details on how to apply to become a scheme administrator will be available shortly.
+You can find out how to apply on the Scottish Government website.

 A scheme administrator(s), which is expected to be an industry-led, privately owned and not-for-profit private-sector enterprise will run the scheme.
 The scheme will be regulated by the Scottish Environment Protection Agency (SEPA).